dginhoux/ansible_role.ginhouxnet.swapfile/README.md

 ## DESCRIPTION

-This ansible role simply create a swapfile and enable it ; it can also disable and remove it.<br />
+This ansible role create a swapfile and enable it ; it can also disable and remove it.<br />
 There no way to expand an existing swapfile, it must be disabled and removed, before be recreated at the new size.